What is Chef? Powerful DevOps Tool For Configuration Management

 • Nodes

-Nodes are managed by Chef and each node is configured by installing Chef-Client on it.
-Chef-Nodes are a machine such as physical, virtual cloud etc.
+Nodes are managed by Chef, and each node is configured by installing Chef-Client on it.
+Chef-Nodes are a machine, such as a physical, virtual cloud, etc.

 Nodes

-Chief-Client is for registering and authenticating node, building node objects and for configuration of the nodes.
+Chief-Client is for registering and authenticating nodes, building node objects and configuring the nodes.
 Chief-client runs locally on every node to configure the node.

 Ohai

-Ohai is used for determining the system state at beginning of Chef run in Chef-Client.
+Ohai is used for determining the system state at the beginning of the Chef run in Chef-Client.
 It Collects.
 All the system configuration data.

 Roles of Chef in DevOps

 Chef is for automating and managing the infrastructure.
-Chef IT automation can be done using various Chef DevOps products like Chef-server, Chef-client.
+Chef IT automation can be done using various Chef DevOps products, such as Chef-server and Chef-client.
 Chef DevOps is a tool for accelerating application delivery and DevOps Collaboration.
 Chef helps solve the problem by treating infrastructure as code.
 Rather than manually changing anything, the machine setup is described in a Chef recipe.

 Conclusion

-Chef is a powerful configuration management tool in DevOps and it has good features to be the best in the market.
-Day by day Chef has been improving its features and delivering good results to the customer.
-Chef is used by worlds leading IT industries like Facebook, AWS, HP Public cloud etc. Job opportunities are increasing day by day for Chef Automation masters.
+Chef is a powerful configuration management tool in DevOps, offering excellent features that make it a market leader.
+Day by day, Chef has been enhancing its features and delivering positive results to customers.
+Chef is used by the world’s leading IT industries like Facebook, AWS, HP Public Cloud, etc. Job opportunities are increasing day by day for Chef Automation masters.

 About the Author